Sallazarr/Sallazarr/README.md

 Web Developer
 -------------

-I started studying in 2022 but never really understood anything.
-In 2024, I came back more focused and began studying with more dedication, coding along with the lessons.
 I'm currently studying at QI Faculdades & Escola Técnica and OneBitCode.
 I primarily want to be a Frontend developer, but I want to specialize further and become a Fullstack developer.

 *   🌍  I'm based in Porto Alegre
 *   ✉️  You can contact me at [henriquesalazards16@hotmail.com](mailto:henriquesalazards16@hotmail.com )